verysure/kcgroup/README.md

 Markdown simple guide
 ---------------------
-The website uses jekyll as a static website generator.
-Jekyll uses markdown syntax for creating the content.
-The following is a simple guide for markdown.
+Markdown is an intuitive and fast way for content editing.
+The following is a simple guide.
+There is also a more complete guide [here][4].

 **Headers**